nascho/wordle_game/README.md

     python3 main.py
 ```

-When the program starts a model will appear for you to interact with the game.
+When the program starts a window will appear for you to interact with the game.

 ## Game Rules